secureworks/dalton/README.rst

         "Alert Details" tab on the job results page.
-Information returned includes hex/ASCII output from packets that generated alerts as well as "Extra" data from the unified2 file such as "Original Client IP" from packets with "X-Forwared-For" or "True-Client-IP" HTTP headers (if enable\_xff is configured on the sensor).
+Information returned includes hex/ASCII output from packets that generated alerts as well as "Extra" data from the unified2 file such as "Original Client IP" from packets with "X-Forwarded-For" or "True-Client-IP" HTTP headers (if enable\_xff is configured on the sensor).
         Note that Suricata version 6 and later does not support unified2 output so this option is unavailable for jobs to such agents.